 Cholesterol can be a confusing and sometimes scary topic, particularly if you have had a recent blood test and your cholesterol levels have increased and you’re unsure why or how this happened.
+We explain the factors impacting cholesterol, including diet.

 There are 2 types of cholesterol: LDL (bad) & HDL (good).
 The LDL cholesterol can build up in your blood vessels and if the level isn’t controlled the cholesterol can cause blockages, which has an array of consequences.
 The role of the HDL cholesterol is to basically get rid of the excess bad LDL cholesterol.